vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 Other Techniques
 +++++++++++++++++

-Other scalable techniques that can solve this problem are robust :py:mod:`~verticapy.machine_learning.vertica.PCA` and isolation forest.
+Other scalable techniques that can solve this problem are robust :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA` and isolation forest.

 Conclusion
 -----------